lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/archive/beegfs_on_demand.md

 ## Mount BeeGFS Filesystem

-You can mount BeeGFS filesystem on the ML partition (ppc64 architecture) or on the Haswell [partition](../jobs_and_resources/system_taurus.md) (x86_64 architecture)
+You can mount BeeGFS filesystem on the ML partition (PowerPC architecture) or on the Haswell [partition](../jobs_and_resources/system_taurus.md) (x86_64 architecture)

 ### Mount BeeGFS Filesystem on the Partition `ml`